LibrariesHacked/schema-librarydata/docs/physical-visits.md

 If a library service has automatic counters, that data could eventually be published in 'real-time'.
 This would allow for people to see how busy the library currently is - useful for deciding when to visit.
 Additional future datasets such as usage of computers, and desks, could provide more detailed information such as whether there are any free working spaces.

-Even manual data can be used retrospectively in data analysis.
-Through machine learning techniques this could be combined with other local data to predict visits and to gain a better understanding of how this can be affected by external factors.
+Manual data can be used retrospectively in data analysis.
+Through machine learning techniques this could be combined with other local data to predict visits and to gain a better understanding of how visits are affected by external factors.
 Such as weather, events, school holidays, etc.

 #### Nationally